SpaceCareers.uk is a careers website for young people

 Rob served on the UKSEDS Executive Committee for three years, initially as Treasurer and subsequently as Vice Chair.
 Rob developed the initial strategic plan of SpaceCareers.uk, and was responsible for defining the role of the website, and approaching members of industry to get involved.
 He is a Mission Analyst at the UK Space Agency and is also completing a PhD researching the environmental impact of super/hypersonic vehicles and future launchers at the University of Strathclyde.
 Rob graduated with a Physics with Space Science and Technology MPhys from the University of Leicester in 2014.

 Heidi first joined the Careers Team in 2016, and served as the Treasurer of UKSEDS in 2017/18.
 She is now focusing on increasing the breadth of opportunities and interviews on SpaceCareers.uk.
 Outside UKSEDS, she has been a Senior Mentor at Space School UK since 2014, and is involved with a range of public engagement, from Soapbox Science to Space Camp UK.
 Heidi graduated with a MPhys in Physics in Space Science and Technology from the University of Leicester in 2017, and studied the eating habits of Sika Deer at Nara Women's University in 2016.
-She is now a PhD student researching variable stars in the SuperWASP all-sky survey at The Open University.
+She is now a PhD student researching variable stars in the SuperWASP all-sky survey at The Open University and a director of the Space Skills Alliance.

 Karolina joined UKSEDS in 2016 as a member of the Careers Team working on SpaceCareers.uk and helping other young people follow their passion by joining the space industry.
 She served on the Executive Committee in 2017/18, initially as At-Large Member and subsequently as Secretary.
 Outside of UKSEDS, Karolina is currently in her final year of MEng Aerospace Engineering at the University of Bath.
 Her professional experience includes a year as a Space Systems Engineering intern at Thales Alenia Space.
 Previously, she worked at the German Aerospace Centre (DLR) and GE Aviation.